• Skip to main content

 Notes

-5. Add as much salt to your liking.
+5. And finally, season with salt to your liking.

 Nutrition